nicl/nicl.github.com/_posts/2013-12-28-on-employee-anarchy.md

 account.

 Unlike most of the examples below, we do get some discussion of the negatives and unknowns.
-'Anarchy' in practice is very much a function of team composition, he suggests.
-Sometimes you still need top-down guidance.
-And, lastly, their experiences haven't yet been stressed in the crucible of financial difficulty.
+'Anarchy' in practice, says George, is very much a function of team composition, and sometimes you still need top-down guidance.
+Lastly, he acknowledges that their experiences haven't yet been stressed in the crucible of financial difficulty.

 We'll consider some of these later.
 For now, let's move on to the next case study.